raymondluong/raymondluong.github.io/src/pages/about.md

 title: 'About'
 ---

 Hi!
-I'm a Front End Engineer interested in design systems, developer productivity and tooling, accessibility, TypeScript, CSS, and UI/UX design.
+I'm a Front End Engineer interested in design systems, developer productivity + tooling, accessibility, TypeScript, CSS, and UI/UX design.
 Currently based in San Francisco. 🌉

 I'm passionate about building beautiful and intuitive products that solve real problems.
 Additionally, I enjoy creating reusable and accessible design system components and implementing initiatives that improve developer productivity and experience.
 I value pragmatism, collaboration, and ownership, and I have experience leading projects, mentoring other engineers, and collaborating with cross-functional stakeholders.